frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/motion-components.md

 A guide on bearings, bushings, and axles, including the mechanics behind transmission of torque through axles.
 This page also contains tips on how to manufacture and assemble these parts.

-## Bearings
+## Radial Bearings

-Bearings are the most important and common type of motion component, used by virtually every team.
+Radial bearings are the most important and common type of motion component, used by virtually every team.
 The most common use of bearings is for allowing axles to spin freely with a low friction connection.
-They are incredibly important for making sure an axle can smoothly rotate.
-Bearings are recommended in low torque applications, but can handle very high speeds.
+They are incredibly important for making sure an axle can smoothly rotate, and are much more effective at this than other options like bushings.
+Bearings are recommended in low torque applications, but can handle high speeds.

 There are other applications of bearings, such as in eleavtor bearing blocks where they slide along a surface to allow for less friction, however this section is dedicated specifically for bearings' use in rotational systems.